 Others still were worried about the various loose ends, “What if we never find out what happened to Enoch or whether Isaac ever trusted his dad again?”

-However, most disappointed of all were those who slated the Left Behind movie and series of books as “the most disappoint ending ever and theologically questionable” who now have to eat their words.
+However, most disappointed of all were those who slated the Left Behind movie and series of books as “the most disappointing and theologically questionable stuff ever” who now have to eat their words.